 Q Okay.
-And I understand from your statement that your daughter was admitted as an inpatient at that stage?
+And I understand from your statement that your

+was admitted as an inpatient at that stage?

 A Yes.
-Yes, she was.
+Yes, was.

-Q And I think you've just said a few moments ago that she was there for about a month, about four week for the first inpatient----
+Q And I think you've just

+said a few moments ago that was

+there for about a month, about four

+week for the first inpatient----

 A Yes.
-I mean, at that point, we didn't know how long she was going to be in for, it was until they could get her stable.
+I mean, at that point, we didn't know how long was going to be in for, it was until they could get stable.

-Q And could you tell me a bit about how you arranged being with your daughter in the hospital, how you split it between you and your husband?
+Q And could you tell me a bit about how you arranged being with your means in the hospital, how you split it between you and your husband?

 A The first week one of us would stay each night, the other would try and stay as long each day as they could.
-We had my other daughter, but we had to-- we packed her off to my mum's, had her looked after there.
+We had my course, but we had to-- we packed coord for my mum's, had coord looked after there.
 So, people were coming and going during the daytime as visitors but us, as parents, were trying to be there as much as possible each day.
-At some point we started to try and split our time at hospital so we could spend time with our other daughter, who was finding it very strange and confusing.
+At some point we started to try and split our time at hospital so we could spend time with our constant of the second second, who was finding it very strange and confusing.
 We'd try and have one day at hospital, one day at home, do it that way round.